rajkumarpb/crud_api_service/README.md

 **Define fields**

+Default:
-Default: all fields are available, all fields can be read and written (create and update), none is required;
+* all fields can be read
+* no field can be written (create and update)
+* none is required

 ```php
 $api->addField([